 Ken is the recipient of the 2013 SmartCEO Magazine’s Executive Magazine Award for his role as CFO in the mid-Atlantic region as well as a 2012 Fellow of the Council on Foundations’ Career Pathways Program.
 Jones was also included in the inaugural addition of Who’s Who Black Baltimore in 2010.

-Mr. Roe is a professor at Georgetown University Law Center and the director of its Street Law Clinic.
-In addition, Rick established and directs the D.C.
+Mr. Roe is one of the founders of Thurgood Marshall Academy.
+He recently retired from Georgetown University Law Center where he was a professor and director of its Street Law Clinic.
+Rick established and directs the D.C.
 Family Literacy Project, which helps incarcerated parents of young children to build their capacities to develop their children’s literacy, and the Georgetown Even Start Project, which works with homeless families.
 He earned his B.A. from Yale College and his J.D. from the University of Maine.

 Mr. Rosenberg has over 20 years of experience as a lobbyist, Capitol Hill staffer and former congressional candidate.
 In 2010, he co-founded the bipartisan lobbying firm of Thorn Run Partners, which now has ten members.
 Throughout his career, Mr. Rosenberg has counseled a wide range of corporations, trade associations and non-profits on strategic matters involving public policy.
 Mr. Rosenberg received his bachelors of arts in History and Russian Studies from Amherst College, and obtained his masters degree in Urban and Environmental Planning, as well as his law degree, from the University of Virginia.